X-bro1/Subfinder-X-plus/README.md

 - 🔌 IPv4 support for all network operations

 > ### ⚠️ Note:
-> DNS resolution and port scanning may take significant time depending on the quality of the discovered subdomains.
+>  DNS resolution and port scanning may take a significant amount of time, depending on the quality of the discovered subdomains.
-> The same principle applies to brute-forcing and resolving DNS for identified subdomains.
+>  The same applies to brute-forcing and resolving DNS for identified subdomains.
-> > If you stop the scan, all results discovered up to that point will be saved.
+💡 If you stop the scan, all results discovered up to that point will be saved.

 ### 🛠 Installation